- Biological Inventions

 This further entails that the value of royalties should take into account an overall royalty for the standard, and then evaluate the patent holder’s contribution as a portion thereof.

 Hence zeroing down on the first and foremost principle that;

 Core Principle 1: A FRAND SEP holder must not threaten, seek or enforce an injunction (or similar de facto exclusion processes) except in exceptional circumstances and only where FRAND compensation cannot be addressed via adjudication, e.g. lack of jurisdiction or bankruptcy.
 Parties should seek to negotiate FRAND terms without any unfair “hold up” leverage associated with injunctions or other de facto market exclusion processes.

 F. Licensing through patent pools

 Both licensors and licensees retain the freedom to decide whether to license through a patent pool or through bilateral negotiations.
-According to the CWA offering FRAND licenses by an SEP holder through a patent pool, shall only be an additional optionto a bilateral FRAND license.
-Where a patent pool administrator is acting as a sub-licensor or licensing agent for multiple SEP licensors, the pool administrator and the pool’s SEP licensors should work with the putative pool licensee to determine what licenses may already exist with the putative pool licensee’s direct or indirect suppliers and its customers and then adjust the royalty obligation accordingly to avoid double dipping.
+According to the CWA offering FRAND licenses by a SEP holder through a patent pool, shall only be an additional option to a bilateral FRAND license.
+Where a patent pool administrator is acting as a sub-licensor or licensing agent for multiple SEP licensors, the pool administrator and the pool’s SEP licensors should work with the putative pool licensee to determine what licenses may already exist with the putative pool licensee’s direct or indirect suppliers and its customers and then adjust the royalty obligation accordingly to avoid double-dipping.
 Patent pools are encouraged to publish all of their license terms, including royalty rates and other terms and conditions.